 Steven attained a Master’s Degree in Public Administration from The Evergreen State College, where he taught as an adjunct faculty in the graduate program (1987-1994).
 In recent years, he’s advanced his genealogical education by attending now twelve genealogical institutes including: the Institute of Genealogy and Historical Research (IGHR), the Salt Lake Institute of Genealogy (SLIG), Genealogical Research Institute of Pittsburgh (GRIP), and the British Institute at Salt Lake City.
 In January 2018 Steven coordinated and instructed in a SLIG course titled Exploring Quaker Records – At Home and Abroad.

 As an author, Steven’s genealogical journey began in 1998 with the self-publishing of a remembrance of his grandmother.
 The book is now part of a millennium time capsule on the Washington State Capitol Campus, and in the Family History Library collection at Salt Lake City.
 Since then, he’s authored multiple articles and books reviews regarding Quakers (Religious Society of Friends).
-These include two articles for Familia (the journal of the Ulster Historical Foundation), and others for Journal of Scotch-Irish Studies, Directory of Irish Family History Research, and the Association of Professional Genealogists Quarterly.
+These include three articles for Familia (the journal of the Ulster Historical Foundation), and others for Journal of Scotch-Irish Studies, Directory of Irish Family History Research, and the Association of Professional Genealogists Quarterly.
 In 2016 Steven received the American Society of Genealogist (ASG) scholar award for his paper ”Quaker John Starr of Antrim and Cavan, Ireland and his five sons who sailed to Pennsylvania.”

-Steven’s been an active genealogical presenter throughout the northwest, including the principle speaker at Seattle, Spokane, Yakima, and twice in Eugene, Oregon.
+Steven’s been an active genealogical presenter throughout the northwest, including the principle speaker at Seattle, Spokane, Yakima, and three times in Eugene, Oregon.
 While presenting at more than two dozen conferences and seminars, he also makes time to address local society meetings, and volunteer at family history expos.
 In 2007 he presented at the Family History & Genealogical Conference at Provo, Utah and has addressed international audiences.
 At the 2012 Ulster American Historical Symposium at Omagh, N. Ireland, to the Irish Friends (Quakers) Yearly Meeting in 2015, and at the Ulster American Historical Symposium in Toronto, CA in 2018.